The Mortgage process and Next steps

 To help progress your application quickly, your mortgage adviser will supply a checklist entitled 'What to send with your mortgage application'.
 On this form your adviser will highlight documents required for your particular case.
 Please take time to work through this checklist.
 It will make your application run as smoothly as possible.

 At this time, you need to instruct a Solicitor to act on behalf during the purchase.
 They will carry out searches and take care of the legal aspects of buying a home.

 It's helpful to use a local solicitor as they should have a relationship with the local planners and will understand local regulations.
 Calling around and speaking with companies will give you an idea of how efficient and helpful they'll be.
 Talk to friends and family who have recently moved house and find out who they used.
 Word of mouth really is a powerful tool and can either put you in the right direction or at least make sure you steer away from a bad one.
-Alternatively, Newcastle Building Society has a relationship with Barnett’s Solicitors who will provide a Conveyancing Service to you should you not have your own Solicitor/Conveyancer.
-We will provide you with an illustration for this service before you make an application with us.

 4. Offer of an advance